hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step4-kubectl.md

 ## Inspect Resources ##

-The cAdvisor data can also be observed through a variety of `kubectl describe` commands across various resources.
+The metrics data can also be observed through a variety of `kubectl describe` commands across various resources.

 Inspect this Kubernetes cluster only _Worker_ node.